Duncanyu/anagnosis/README.md

 ## Tech Stack

-- **Retrieval-Augmented Generation (RAG)** pipeline with FAISS + MMR + reranking
+- **RAG pipeline** with FAISS + MMR + cross-encoder reranking
 - **LLMs**: OpenAI GPT, HuggingFace backends, vLLM server support
-- **SFT reranking**: Supervised fine-tuned models for relevance optimization
+- **SFT reranking**: Supervised fine-tuned relevance models
-- **Formula Classification**: Custom ONNX MiniLM model for mathematical content
+- **Formula classification**: ONNX Runtime (MiniLM custom model)
-- **OCR**: Tesseract with math-aware configurations
+- **OCR**: Tesseract-based fallback with math-aware configs
-- **Chunking**: Semantic, structure-preserving segmentation
+- **Embeddings**: HuggingFace SentenceTransformers
-- **APIs & Interfaces**: FastAPI backend and PySide6 desktop GUI
+- **Interfaces**: FastAPI REST API + PySide6 GUI

 ---

 ## Current Status

-- Multi-strategy document parsing with OCR fallback
+- Document parsing pipeline in place with OCR fallbacks
-- Formula classification via ONNX MiniLM model
+- Formula detection and classification working with ONNX model
-- FAISS-based semantic retrieval + reranking
+- Semantic retrieval with FAISS index + reranking enabled
-- Persistent conversation memory
-- GUI + REST API available
+- Basic GUI and REST API functional
-- Citation-ready responses
+- Citation-ready outputs available
+- Conversation memory system integrated

 ---

-## Purpose
+## Why This Matters

-This project is intended to demonstrate applied skills in:

-- Retrieval-augmented generation (RAG) design
-- Large Language Model (LLM) orchestration
-- Supervised Fine-Tuning (SFT) and reranking integration
-- Embedding pipelines with FAISS and semantic search
-- Multi-strategy document parsing and OCR recovery
-- ONNX runtime deployment for lightweight inference
-- Designing hybrid systems combining symbolic and neural methods
-- Full-stack development: API design, GUI design, and backend architecture
+University students and researchers often face the same problem: too much material, too little time.
+Traditional search is keyword-based and fails on PDFs filled with equations, tables, and diagrams.
+Anagnosis shows how modern **AI, embeddings, and retrieval techniques** can be used to bridge that gap — surfacing formulas, definitions, and explanations directly when needed.

+This project is both a **practical tool-in-progress** for academic life and a **demonstration of technical skills** in advanced AI system design.